-Once dogs have gained their Kennel Club Good Citizen Dog Scheme Silver Award and at the discretion of the trainer dogs and handlers join the Gold Class (8pm until 9pm Wednesday evenings).
+Once dogs have gained their Kennel Club Good Citizen Dog Scheme Silver Award and at the discretion of the trainer dogs and handlers join the Gold Class.
+This is often combined with the Silver Class.

 The Gold Class covers all the exercises required for dogs to achieve their Kennel Club Good Citizen Dog Scheme Gold Award.
 Other training would help them to compete in intermediate or advanced classes at a Companion Dog Show or Beginner, Novice or A at an open show.

 The Gold Award